sfence/hades_revisited/mods/hbhunger/README.md

 * A new player starts with 20 satiation points out of 30
 * Actions like digging, placing and walking cause exhaustion, which lower the satiation
 * Every 800 seconds you lose 1 satiation point without doing anything
-* At 1 or 0 satiation you will suffer damage and die in case you don't eat something
+* At 0 satiation you will suffer damage and die in case you don't eat something
 * If your satiation is 16 or higher, you will slowly regenerate health points
 * Eating food will increase your satiation (Duh!)